miggitty/transformo3/docs/doc-signup-email-verification.md

 # Signup Email Verification Implementation Guide
-**Hybrid Approach - Email Link + 6-Digit Code Entry**
+**Email Link Only - Simple & Streamlined**

 ## Overview

-This document outlines the implementation of a modern, hybrid email verification system for user signup.
-Users can verify their email using either a magic link OR by entering a 6-digit code, providing maximum flexibility and reliability.
+This document outlines the implementation of a clean, simple email verification system for user signup.
+Users verify their email by clicking a link - no codes, no complexity, just one click to verify and continue to their trial.

 ## Current State Analysis